x1s/lost-in-translations/README.md

 ```ruby
 LostInTranslations.reload
 ```
-Because Rails starts with a set of **I18n.available_locales** different from when it finished loading and **LostInTranslations** needs to know about those new locales.
+Because Rails starts with a set of **I18n.available_locales** different from when it finished loading and **LostInTranslations** needs to redefine new methods for those new locales in your classes.

 ## 4) F.A.Q.